-Parents are expected to comply immediately if their child receives a written notice of a haircut or style being out of compliance.
-Hairstyles should not be messy, extreme, attention getting, or distracting to others in length, style, or artificial color (artificial means any color not natural as green, purple, ombre, etc.).
-Hair should be combed.
+Parents are expected to comply within 6 calendar days if their child receives a written notice of a haircut, color, or style being out of compliance.
+Exceptions will not be made for students who are not able to schedule an appointment in time to meet compliance.

+Boys' hair length should be out of the eyes and above the shoulders and must be neat in appearance.
+Hairstyles should not be messy or attention-getting.
+Hair may not have unnatural color such as extreme highlights, green, purple, ombre, etc.

 Students are not permitted to shave their heads, have extreme differences in length of hair, or long hair slicked back or piled high on their head.
-Boys' hair length should not cover their ears nor be below the top of the uniform shirt collar.
-Boys are expected to be clean shaven; sideburns below the ear are not permitted, nor are mustaches.
+Middle School boys are expected to shave facial hair.